-- You MUST include your full name and company in this section as you have used a generic login. - Complete this section with as much detail as possible giving dates and times and the child's actual words if Report a Concern relevant. - Children's words should be • in inverted commas and written in ALL CAPITALS.
+- You MUST include your full name and company in this section as you have used a generic login. - Complete this section with as much detail as possible giving dates and times and the child's actual words if relevant. - Children's words should be in inverted commas and written in ALL CAPITALS.